-The Risk Manager reports to the Senior Management at least once a year on the status of the Company's conformity with risk issues and other issues that may arise.
+In addition, the Risk Manager reports to the Senior Management at least once a year on the status of the Company's conformity with risk issues and other issues that may arise.
 Moreover, the head of the Risk Manager issues further ad hoc reports on the same matter where he/she decides that this is appropriate.

-2.1.3 Risk Committee
+2.4 Risk Committee

-The Risk Committee's function is to assess and identify the risks undertaken by the Company and to guarantee that the Company has a well-defined policy regarding the assumption, follow up and management of risks, as well as to communicate the risk policy accordingly to each of the Company's Departments as well as to external third parties where appropriate.
-The Committee is supported by the Company's Risk Management Function.
+The Risk Committee's function is to identify and assess the risks undertaken by the Company and to guarantee that the Company has a well-defined policy regarding the assumption, follow up and management of risks, as well as to communicate the risk policy accordingly to each of the Company's Departments and to external third parties where appropriate.
+The Risk Committee is supported by the Company's Risk Management Function.